Tuesday: 11am – 5pm

 Throughout her career Pindell has exhibited extensively.
 Notable solo and group exhibitions include: the Museum of Contemporary Art Chicago; Whitney Museum of American Art; PS1, New York; Museum of Contemporary Art, Los Angeles; Contemporary Arts Museum, Houston; Museum Brandhorst, Munich.
 In 2020, an exhibition of new work at The Shed, New York articulated Pindell’s response to racism and white supremacy against the backdrop of the Black Lives Matter movement and growing international outrage at anti-Black state violence in the US and elsewhere, in the wake of the murder of George Floyd.

 Howardena Pindell, Still from Free, White and 21, 1980.
 U-matic, colour and sound, 12minutes, 15 seconds.
-Courtesy of the artist and Garth Greenan Gallery, New York
+Courtesy of the artist and Garth Greenan Gallery and Victoria Miro.

 Howardena Pindell, Text, 1975.
 Ink on paper collage, 18.1 x 31.1 cm.
-Courtesy of the artist and Garth Greenan Gallery, New York
+Courtesy of the artist and Garth Greenan Gallery and Victoria Miro.

 The galleries on the ground floor are wheelchair accessible.
 They can be physically accessed from the entrance area by steps or a ramp.
 There is a lift up to the Edlis Neeson Research Space.

 We are grateful for the support of the following: